Are you often confused between Monstera and Philodendron while searching for both of them online?

 |Pruning||Prune in Spring or Fall||Prune in Spring|

 |Repotting||Repot in Late Spring or Early Summer||Repot in Early Spring|

 Similarities Between Monstera and Philodendron

-Though Monstera and Philodendron are different in features, they can be in the same boat when providing the benefits.
+Though Monstera and Philodendron have different features, they can be in the same boat when providing the benefits.